JuliaCollections/DataStructures.jl/docs/src/sorted_containers.md

 The ordering object is indicated in the above list of constructors in the `o` position (see above for constructor syntax).

-This approach suffers from a performance hit (10%-50% depending on the container) because the compiler cannot inline or compute the correct dispatch for the function in parentheses, so the dispatch takes place at run-time.
+This approach suffers may suffer from a performance hit because higher performance may be possibility if equality is available as well as less-than.
 A more complicated but higher-performance method to implement a custom ordering is as follows.
 First, the user creates a singleton type that is a subtype of `Ordering` as follows: